-- Develop materials and implement activities aimed at pre-teen prospective drivers (ages 12-14) to begin educating them about the risks of alcohol use and its effect on safe driving. - Research and begin process of establishing a pilot DUI court in Kansas.
+- Develop materials and implement activities aimed at pre-teen prospective drivers (ages 12-14) to begin educating them about the risks of alcohol use and its effect on safe driving. - Research and begin process of establishing a pilot DUI court in Kansas. - Plan and coordinate Alcohol Summit

-AL-0915-10 Kansas Traffic Safety Resource Office
+AL-0915-11 Kansas Traffic Safety Resource Office

 This contract will emphasize increasing the occupant protection rate for all ages, reducing the number of drinking drivers, promote prevention of underage alcohol consumption and enhance current safe driving activities.
 The contractor will work closely with KDOT, local law enforcement, driver's education programs, Kansas Safe Kids, SADD chapters, minority organizations, employers and other traffic safety advocates around the state.
 This office will continue to provide educational opportunities to all Kansas motor vehicle drivers and passengers regarding the topics of impaired driving, motorcycle safety, occupant protection, and child passenger safety.
+They will also provide a coordinator for the S.A.F.E.
+(Seatbelts Are For Everyone) program targeting selected high schools across the state.
 Another facet will be to identify and contact large employers in the state about the costs and benefits associated with promoting positive traffic safety efforts within their workforce.
 They will also work to identify and locate at-risk minority populations in the state and work to increase compliance with traffic safety laws.
 (This office will evenly split funding in 402 AL and 402 OP).

+AL-IDDP-11

-AL-IDDP-10 Law Enforcement IDDP Patrols
+Law Enforcement IDDP Patrols

-This project provides overtime funding for approximately 18 local law enforcement agencies to conduct a prescribed number of saturation patrols and sobriety checkpoints throughout the grant year.
+This project provides overtime funding for approximately 22 local law enforcement agencies to conduct a prescribed number of saturation patrols and sobriety checkpoints throughout the grant year.
 An allowance is also provided for commodities needed to conduct impaired driving traffic activities.

-AL-9494-10
+AL-9494-11